Controlled Access Status for Emergency, Disaster or Severe Weather

 E. Expenses Necessitated by Emergency or Disaster Conditions

-Employees may receive reimbursement for travel and lodging expenses incurred in a work-related emergency situation which are contrary to normal reimbursement policies.
+In a work-related emergency situation, employees may receive reimbursement for incurred travel and lodging expenses which are contrary to normal reimbursement policies.
 To qualify for reimbursement under the terms of this policy, conditions of dire emergency must exist that endanger or profoundly affect the university and/or its locale.
 Emergency situations are non-recurring in nature; they are the result of unusual or unforeseen circumstances for which no prior arrangements for travel or lodging could have been made.
 The employee must have been required to remain at work beyond the daily scheduled time and found that reasonable or expected transportation was unavailable.
-This kind of reimbursement may be made only from departmental discretionary funds and requires the authorization of the Senior Vice President, Finance and Business Services.
+This kind of reimbursement may be made only from departmental discretionary funds and requires the authorization of the Senior Vice President, Finance and Business Services and Chief Financial Officer.

 - Expense Reimbursement (reimbursement for employee expenses necessitated by adverse conditions)

 - Procurement Services (purchases necessitated by adverse conditions)